Justin-Li-Lingjie/NN-CSO/README.md

 # NN-CSO
-The supplementary materials for "Neural Net-Enhanced Competitive Swarm Optimizer for Large-scale Multiobjective Optimization"
+The supplementary materials for "Neural Net-Enhanced Competitive Swarm Optimizer for Large-scale Multi-objective Optimization"

 -"Appendix-NN-CSO.pdf" is the supplementary file of NN-CSO, including Figures and Data.